Intellectual Property Rights

 General Overview of Intellectual Property Rights

 After World War II, there was a significant increase in cross-border exchanges of goods, services, capital, and knowledge.
-The upward trend of cross-border exchanges initially caused the lack of protection for human creations.
-Such problem was exacerbated by the rapid development of technology, allowing many people to use other people's inventions by multiplying them arbitrarily to get the maximum benefit.
-With this concern, the international community has been pushing the agenda to prevent commercial exploitation of the invention and give the creators and owners the exclusive right to benefit from their invention through IPR.
+The upward trend of cross-border exchanges initially caused a lack of protection for human creations.
+Such a problem was exacerbated by the rapid development of technology, allowing many people to use other people's inventions by multiplying them arbitrarily to gain the maximum benefit.
+With this concern, the international community has been pushing the agenda to prevent commercial exploitation of inventions and give the creators and owners the exclusive right to their products, so that they are able to benefit from their invention through IPR.

 Agreement on Trade Related Aspects of Intellectual Property Rights

-In the 1990s, the international community initiated a series of negotiation to support IPR as the production of counterfeit products had increased and hurt the economy.
-Finally, on 1 January 1995, along with the WTO Agreement, the TRIPs Agreement entered into force.
-TRIPs Agreement establishes the standard protection under national law, minimum international standard, mechanism to resolve the disputes between WTO Members and establish certain common procedural basis relating to the protection of intellectual property.
+In the 1990s, the international community initiated a series of negotiations to support IPR due to concerns of increased production of counterfeit products hurting the economy.
+Finally, on the 1st of January 1995, along with the WTO Agreement, the TRIPs Agreement came into effect.
+The TRIPs Agreement establishes the standard protection under national law, minimum international protection standards, mechanisms to resolve the disputes between WTO Members, and establish certain common procedural bases related to the protection of intellectual property.

-In particular, Indonesia has made her commitments to comply with the overarching international demand by ratifying the Paris Convention for the Protection of Industrial Property dated 20 March 1883 as amended several times with the latest was on 14 July 1967 in Stockholm, and the Convention Establishing the WIPO 1967 through the PD No. 24/1979 has ratified these two conventions.
-Further, in relation to the TRIPs Agreement, Indonesia officially became a WTO member on 2 November 1994 by ratifying the WTO Agreement through Law No. 7/1994.
-Under the WTO Agreement, the TRIPs Agreement is one of the mandatory agreements are mentioned under Annexes 1, 2, and 3.
+Indonesia has made its commitments to comply with the overarching international demand by ratifying the Paris Convention for the Protection of Industrial Property, dated 20 March 1883, as amended several times with the latest amendment enacted on the 14th of July 1967 in Stockholm.
+The Convention establishes the WIPO 1967, through the PD No. 24/1979, has ratified these two conventions.
+Further, in relation to the TRIPs Agreement, Indonesia has officially become a WTO member on the 2nd November 1994 by ratifying the WTO Agreement through the Law No. 7/1994.
+Under the WTO Agreement, the TRIPs Agreement is one of the mandatory agreements mentioned under Annexes 1, 2, and 3.
 Thus, Indonesia has an obligation to comply with the international obligation under the TRIPs Agreement and ensure its compliance.

 Object and Purpose of Intellectual Property Rights

-The protection of IPR has few considerable practical usages, particularly in the perspective of companies.
-For instance, since companies are protected as the rightsholder, they are free to pursue economic interest.
-Moreover, IPR also prevents the violations of the rights of others since it delineates which IP is protected and off-limit.
-The enforcement of IPR can also lead to increase in competitiveness and innovation in the market.
+The protection of IPR has few considerable practical usages, particularly from the perspective of companies.
+For instance, since companies are protected as the rightsholder, they are free to pursue economic interests.
+Moreover, IPR also prevents violations of other’s rights as it clearly defines which IP is protected and are off-limits.
+The enforcement of IPR can also lead to an increase in competitiveness and innovation in the market.

-It is also the aim of IPR to ensure that creators can enjoy the fruits of their labor.
-In the case of copyrights, for instance, it offers moral and economic benefits as a reward for their labor in creating art and literacy.
-Without the protection of copyrights, it is difficult for artists alike to enjoy the economic return from their artwork while having to be cautious of who might claim them as their own.
+IPR also aim to ensure that creators can enjoy the fruits of their labor.
+In the case of copyrights, it offers moral and economic benefits as a reward for their labor in creating art and literacy.
+Without copyrights protection , it is difficult for artists alike to enjoy the economic return from their artwork while having to be cautious of who might claim it as their own.

 Another example is the role of industrial design protection.
-It essentially protects the external appearance of a product which distinguishes it from the rest of the market.
+It essentially protects the external appearance of a product which distinguishes it from the rest of its competitors.
 Industrial arrangement, along with trademark and service mark, allows companies to establish an identity for marketing and commercial purposes.

 Intellectual Property Rights under Indonesian Law

-Reflecting on Indonesia’s commitment to the TRIPs Agreement, since its ratification in 1994, Indonesia had issued several laws and regulations relating to IPR.
-Intellectual property law in Indonesia covers 7 (seven) objects: (i) patents through Law No. 13/2016; (ii) marks and geographical indications through Law No. 20/2016; (iii) copyrights through Law No. 28/2014; (iv) trade secrets through Law No. 30/2000; (v) industrial designs through Law No. 31/2000; and (vi) layout of integrated circuit through Law No. 32/2000.
-In addition to the IPR mentioned in TRIPS Agreements, Indonesia also recognize the protection of the breeding of special variety of plants through Law No. 29/2000 on Protection of Plant Varieties.
+Since the ratification of the TRIPs Agreement in 1994, Indonesia had issued several laws and regulations relating to IPR.
+Intellectual property law in Indonesia covers 7 (seven) objects: (i) patents, through Law No. 13/2016 as amended by Law No. 6/2023; (ii) marks and geographical indications, through Law No. 20/2016 as amended by Law No. 6/2023; (iii) copyrights, through Law No. 28/2014; (iv) trade secrets, through Law No. 30/2000; (v) industrial designs, through Law No. 31/2000; and (vi) layouts of integrated circuit, through Law No. 32/2000.
+In addition to the IPR mentioned in TRIPS Agreements, Indonesia also recognizes the protection of the breeding of special variety plants through the means of Law No. 29/2000 on Protection of Plant Varieties as amended by Law No. 6.2023.

-The core of IPR lies upon the protection of exclusive rights granted to each rightsholder.
-These rights may include moral right, a right which is incumbent upon the creators or inventors of their creations throughout their lives, and economic right, the right to enjoy the economic benefits as the fruit of their labor.
-IPR also recognizes priority right which entails the right for IPR holders registered in another country, which are signatories to either the Paris Convention for the Protection of Industrial Property or the WTO Treaty, to demand the expediting of their intellectual property registration in Indonesia.
+The core of IPR lies in the protection of exclusive rights granted to each rightsholder.
+These rights include moral rights, a right which is inherent to creators or inventors of their creations throughout their lives, and economic rights, the right to enjoy the economic benefits as the fruit of their labor.
+IPR also recognizes priority rights, which allow IPR holders registered in another country to request the expedition of their intellectual property in Indonesia.
+However, the country in which the rightsholder is situated in must be signatories to either the Paris Convention for the Protection of Industrial Property, or the WTO treaty.

 As previously mentioned, intellectual property law in Indonesia covers 7 (seven) objects.
 Further explanation on the said objects is elaborated below.